blacklucius101/Tester/README.md

 * realtime-safe
 * replay-safe
 * deterministic
-* fully integrated into the existing state engine.
+* fully integrated with the existing state engine.